(Domates Dolmasi - Ottoman Kitchen)

 1-2 tbsp parsley, chopped

-Prepare the filling first: Saute the onion with butter and olive oil in a pan for 4-5 minutes.
+Prepare the filling: Saute the onion with butter and olive oil in a pan for 4-5 minutes.
 Then add the ground beef, salt and pepper, stir and cook together until the colour of the ground beef turns to light brown.
 Add crushed tomatoes and red pepper paste with 1/2 cup beef stock and pour into the ground beef.
-Put the lid on, cook for about 15 minutes over medium-low heat.
+Cover and cook for about 15 minutes at medium-low heat.
 Drain the juice of the ground beef with a strainer on a small bowl and keep it.
 Add the rice, parsley and dill into the ground beef and stir in another bowl.

 In the meantime, cut off the tops of the tomatoes 3/4 of the way horizontally, leave the rest attached.
 Discard the inside of the tomatoes* with a teaspoon, put them aside.

 Set the oven to grill (broil) and place the oven dish on the middle rack, cook for 15 minutes.
-Then turn the oven to 400 F and cook for another 25 minutes.
-Serve Tomato Dolma with yogurt with garlic.
+Then turn the oven to 400 F (200 C) and cook for another 25 minutes.
+Serve Tomato Dolma with garlic-yogurt sauce.

 Makes 2 servings.

-* Cook Tomato with Feta in the Oven using the insides of the tomatoes.
+*You can cook Tomato with Feta in the Oven using the insides of the tomatoes:)

 - Turkish-style Zucchini Gratin and Creamy Pudding.